sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Pools-Build-Dependency.md

 Two separate resource groups have been defined , security resource group which contains the key-vault and the analytics-rg which contains the synapse workspace and the storage account.

+The pipleine to create the package and deploy it is built within azure devops.

 ### Workflow Explained

 The trigger for this workflows starts with an Azure DevOps Pipeline.
-In this scenario 2 service connections need to be created which have rights to extract the warehouse artifacts from Synapse Dedicated pool in the source subscription and deploy the same in a sink subscription.
+In this scenario 2 [service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) need to be created which have rights to extract the warehouse artifacts from Synapse Dedicated pool in the source subscription and deploy the same in a sink subscription.